quarkiverse/quarkus-rabbitmq-client/README.md

 quarkus.rabbitmqclient.<name>.hostname=localhost
 quarkus.rabbitmqclient.<name>.port=5672
 ```
-All configuration options that are available on de default non named RabbitMQ client are available.
+All configuration options that are available on the default non named RabbitMQ client are available.
 Injecting a named RabbitMQ client, e.g. foo, can be achieved as follows.

 ```java
 @ApplicationScoped